 Jaguar F-Type review

-The Jaguar F-Type is one of the world's best sports cars; extremely desirable and thrilling to drive
+The Jaguar F-Type is one of the very top sports cars on today's market extremely desirable and thrilling to drive

 The Jaguar F-Type Roadster is the spiritual successor to the famous Jaguar E-Type of the sixties.
-It comes with a choice of supercharged V6 and V8 engines, as well as dynamic styling and a luxurious, driver-focused cabin.
-Buyers can also opt for an F-Type coupe if they prefer a hard top.
+It comes with a choice of supercharged V6 and V8 engines, rear-wheel drive and all-wheel-drive transmissions as well as dynamic styling and a luxurious, driver-focused cabin.
+Buyers can also opt for an F-Type Coupe if they prefer a hard top.

 The entry-level F-Type V6 produces 335bhp, while the F-Type S model ups this to 375bhp.
-At the top of the range is the F-Typer V8 S, with a massive 488bhp and 625Nm of torque.
+At the top of the range is the F-Type R, with its roaring V8 that offers a massive 543bhp and 625Nm of torque.
 Both S models feature adaptive dampers for improved handling, plus an active exhaust that produces a spectacular engine note.

 Whichever model you choose, you're guaranteed an exhilarating driving experience that rivals the Porsche 911 Convertible, Porsche Boxster and Aston Martin V8 Vantage Roadster.
 The entry-level F-Type is more expensive than the sporty Porsche Boxster S, however - so it's the higher-spec F-Types that actually offer the best value for money.